 Contact between the chaos demons and Ghrus can be dated as far back as the original generation of acolytes.
 A human corpse can be found near a chasm leading to Smouldering Lake from the Catacombs of Carthus and it possesses black bug pellets.
 It is therefore likely that the human acolytes came in contact with the chaos demons while exploring the catacombs.
 They then learned pyromancy from its deacons, which was then used in their savage tribal practices as they degenerated into the Ghrus.
 The current presence of the Ghrus in the Demon Ruins further suggest that the two parties have maintained contact well after the acolytes’ transformation.
-One Black Knight can be found slaying a Ghru behind an illusory wall down there, so efforts are being made to kill or contain the wandering spirits on the surviving demon deacons’ behalf, unsuccessfully though it would seem.
+One Black Knight can be found slaying a Ghru behind an illusory wall down there, so efforts are being made to cull or contain the wandering “evil” spirits on the surviving demon deacons’ behalf, unsuccessfully though it would seem.

 While all the Ghrus are primitive, they exhibit varying degrees of savagery.
 The most civilized among them continue to hold onto vestiges of Farron’s culture while the least behave like wild dogs.
 There is a clear degradation of mental faculties occurring with some Ghrus.
 Another unarmed variant still walks on two legs.
 Its internal name labels them as “estrus”, (発情) so its hyper-aggressive behavior can be attributed to being a female Ghru in heat.
 But, this is likely just a joke by the developers, similar to how the dog-like Ghrus are labeled “dogs” (犬) despite only resembling them behaviorally.
-Based on the unusual number and growth of their horns, these tribesmen’s minds have only developed a particularly aggressive instinct, making them only marginally better than the totally wild Ghrus.
+Based on the unusual number and growth of their horns, the minds of these tribesmen have only developed a particularly aggressive instinct, making them only marginally better than the totally wild Ghrus.